HowToBeFit.com

 (The efficacy of stretching for prevention of exercise-related injury: a systematic review of the literature, 2003, Weldon) here

-Study in question
+The Stretching Study in Question

 The study generating all the hoopla was performed by the Kapooka Health Centre, New South Wales, Australia on 1,538 army recruits.
 It's a creditable study to show the occurrence lower limb injury on a group of young army recruits.
 Here is what the researchers actually concluded: